-Badger Maps is one of the popular sales mapping software options, and for a good reason: their mobile-first approach.
-Designed for sales reps on-the-go, Badger Maps gives reps a full-featured app, including a live territory map with up-to-the-moment traffic updates, simplified admin tasks, and an automated check-in feature to keep managers in-the-know.
+Badger Maps is one of the popular sales mapping software options for a good reason: their mobile-first approach.
+Designed for sales reps on the go, Badger Maps gives reps a full-featured app, including a live territory map with up-to-the-moment traffic updates, simplified admin tasks, and an automated check-in feature to keep managers in the know.

-While Badger Maps does a very good job at route optimization, its features are unbalanced, with some users reporting that it’s overly-complicated and difficult to adopt, and others left wanting more.
+While Badger Maps does a very good job at route optimization, its features are unbalanced.
+Some users report that it’s overly complicated and difficult to adopt, and others left wanting more.
 And while it’s great for sales reps in the field, it ignores several key features: including comprehensive data-driven sales insights, big-picture outlook, customization, and much more.

 However, this micro-view is also its biggest drawback.
 For one, its precise and persistent tracking favors sales managers with a turn-and-burn philosophy versus a team-first, growth, and retention approach.
 And users report Spotio’s difficulty in managing macro-level data, with maps becoming less detailed (and, therefore, less valuable) the more you pan out.

-Looking for a no-frills sales mapping software?
-Mapline is a simple, basic entry point for organizations that want to try mapping software without any advanced features.
+Looking for no-frills sales mapping software?
+Mapline is a simple entry point for organizations that want to try mapping software without any advanced features.
 And since it’s one-size-fits-all by design, you can use it for non-sales applications.
 Mapline is built to work with Microsoft Excel, so it’s an easy in-way for organizations using the Microsoft Office Suite.